KarimAlaaElDine/DraggableNotesinPure/README.md

-# DraggableNotesinPure
+# Draggable Notes inPure
-A small app with drag-able sticky notes made in pure Javascript !
+A small app with draggable sticky notes made in pure Javascript !